NVIDIA-AI-Blueprints/financial-fraud-detection/docs/financial_fraud_training/source/configuration/config_json.md

   - "gpu" - Indicates whether to use a single GPU or multiple GPUs.
 Valid options are 'single' or 'multi'. currently the NIM only supports single GPU.
   - "hyperparameters"
     - "gnn" -
-      - "hidden_channels" - dimensionality of the feature representations in the hidden layers (e.g., 32).
+      - "hidden_channels" - dimensionality of the feature representations in the [hidden layer](https://en.wikipedia.org/wiki/Hidden_layer) (e.g., 32).
         - A larger number here allows more complexity in the model but may also cause overfitting.
       - "n_hops" - Number of hops (e.g., 2).
 How many links messages are passed over.
         - When this value is one, messages are only passed to directly connected nodes.
 A value of 2 adds neighbors of neighbors.
 The higher this number, the more nearby but unconnected nodes effect each other.
 A higher number also results in more nodes being similar which can hinder classification.
 It also slows down training and requires more memory.
       - "dropout_prob" - Dropout probability (typically in the 0.1-0.5 range).
 Chance to eliminate any given feature.
-        - Lower the value if the model overfits.
+        - Lower the value if the model [overfits](https://en.wikipedia.org/wiki/Overfitting).
         - Raise the value if losses are too high (underfitting).
         - lower dropout rates enable faster convergence and less randomness.
       - "batch_size" - Batch size (typically 256-4096).
 How many nodes to predict to grab at a time.